 You will have weekly appointments with your radiation oncologist during treatment.
 In addition, you'll be monitored daily by the radiation therapists who administer your radiation treatments.
 Specially trained nurses in the Radiation Oncology Department are also available to help manage your needs and to answer any treatment-related questions you may have.

 Most patients are able to drive after receiving radiation therapy, throughout the course of treatment.
-However, driving may not be recommended for patients with certain types of cancer, as their fatigue and strong pain medications may impair their driving capabilities.
+However, driving may not be recommended for patients with certain types of cancer, as fatigue and strong pain medications may impair driving capabilities.
 Your radiation oncologist will be able to talk with you about whether or not you should be driving while undergoing treatment.